ManJS1/ManJS1/README.md

 ## 🌌 About Me

 Hey there!
-I’m **Manjay Lal Patel**, a passionate **Software Developer** at **Accenture**, where I craft robust solutions and turn complex problems into elegant code.
+I’m **Manjay Lal Patel**, a passionate **Software Engineer** at **Accenture**, where I craft robust solutions and turn complex problems into elegant code.
 With a **Computer Science** background, I’m on a mission to push the boundaries of technology by blending **AI, Machine Learning**, and **Full-Stack Development** (MERN).
 I thrive on learning something new every day, transforming ideas into scalable systems, and collaborating with brilliant minds to create impactful software. 🚀

 Currently, I’m seeking **exciting opportunities** to level up my career, dive deeper into **AI-driven applications**, and build cutting-edge **web solutions** with scalable backends.
 Let’s create something extraordinary together! 💡